 After an exchange of pleasantries via email, some fun and engaging banter, the question came for my number.
 I was thrilled that my engaging emails had prompted a relatively quick request for my phone number.
-This is the key to good online dating—take it offline.
+This is the key to good online dating—.

 With an exchange of numbers, Bernard took the opportunity to text me and introduce himself, explain his movements for the day and ask when I would be free for him to call.
 I responded in kind with a positive and witty infomercial of my planned day’s activities, and to keep the conversation going, asked a question.